sampatskypointcloud/platform/docs/docs/overview.md

 # Overview
-SkyPoint is the industry leading privacy-first api-first customer data platform (CDP) and zero trust data vault solution for customer centric brands.
+SkyPoint is the industry leading privacy-first customer data platform (CDP) and zero trust data vault solution for customer centric brands.

 ## SkyPoint platform has the following products: